gohugoio/hugoDocs/content/en/templates/embedded.md

 images = ["post-cover.png"]
 {{</ code-toggle >}}

 If [page bundles](/content-management/page-bundles/) are used and the `images` array is empty or undefined, images with file names matching `*feature*`, `*cover*`, or `*thumbnail*` are used for image metadata.
-If no image resources with those names are found, the images defined in the [site configuration](/configuration/) are used instead.
+If no image resources with those names are found, the images defined in your [project configuration](/configuration/) are used instead.
 If no images are found at all, then an image-less Twitter `summary` card is used instead of `summary_large_image`.

 Hugo uses the page title and description for the card's title and description fields.
 The page summary is used if no description is given.

-Set the value of `twitter:site` in your site configuration:
+Set the value of `twitter:site` in your project configuration:

 {{< code-toggle file=hugo >}}
 [params.social]